 Allergy is a common cause of loss of smell and taste.
-When allergy affects the nose and sinuses, the inflammation & swelling of the nasal passages affect the smell mechanism.
-Usually this can be reversible if the allergy is diagnosed and adequately treated early.
+When allergy affects the nose and sinuses, the inflammation and swelling of the nasal passages affect the smell mechanism.
+Usually, this can be reversible if the allergy is diagnosed and adequately treated early.
 Loss of smell can also be the result of neurological damage which is usually irreversible.
 You should seek the correct diagnosis of what you are allergic to and implement an appropriate and aggressive treatment program then the chance to regain your smell is more favorable.
 You can call or write us for more advice.

 Nose sprays are commonly used for allergic diseases of the nose and sinuses.
 Many patients do not use them correctly, which decreases the benefit of this useful form of treatment.
-One should shake the canister, remove the cover and prime it by pumping 2-3 times before the first time use.
-Blow your nose to clear the passage, keep your head in a normal position, but do not tilt it back.
-Insert the tip in one nostril at a time and activate the sprayer pointing its tip away from the septum toward the ear lobule of the same side.
+One should shake the canister, remove the cover, and prime it by pumping 2-3 times before the first time use.
+Blow your nose to clear the passage, and keep your head in a normal position, but do not tilt it back.
+Insert the tip in one nostril at a time and activate the sprayer pointing its tip away from the septum toward the ear lobule on the same side.
 Inhale or gently sniff as you spray the medicine.

 Rhinitis is an inflammation of the mucous membrane of the nose, which can be caused by allergy or other causes, such as microbial infections.
 Symptoms include runny nose, itchy nose, roof of the mouth, throat, eyes and ears and watery eyes and sneezing.
 Allergic rhinitis may be only seasonal or all year (perennial).
 Sinusitis is inflammation of the nasal sinuses which gives pain behind the eyes and around the nose, long-lasting congestion, colored nasal discharge, postnasal drip, pressure in the face, headache and sometimes fever or chronic cough.
 Allergies predispose you to sinusitis which happens frequently.

 Asthma is the most common serious disease in children.
 It is caused by inflammation of the bronchial tubes in the lungs.
 This makes the airways smaller, which makes it more difficult to breath.
 Asthma symptoms are coughing, shortness of breath, tightness in the chest, and wheezing.
 The most common cause of asthma in children is allergy.
-Common allergens which trigger asthma are dust mites, mold, animal dander, pollen and cockroaches.
+Common allergens which trigger asthma are dust mites, mold, animal dander, pollen, and cockroaches.
 Asthma is a serious disease, but it can be well managed.
 If properly treated, the asthmatic child should be able to live a normal life.

 This is not easy; both are very widespread.
 You should still try if a correct diagnosis was made to incriminate them.
 We suggest windows kept shut at night, use air conditioners with filters, limit early morning outdoor activities, keep car windows up, stay indoors if it is windy or humid, don’t mow the lawn or be close when being mowed, avoid raking leaves, avoid indoor plants and dry your laundry indoors.
 The surest method of controlling diseases caused by molds and pollens is allergy desensitization treatment (immunotherapy).
-Your questions are welcomed.

 Allergy testing is done by skin tests or by blood tests.
-Skin tests are the preferred method because they yield much more reliable results than the blood tests.
-Allergy skin testing is needed in cases of asthma, chronic bronchitis, emphysema, hay fever, chronic sinusitis, frequent respiratory infections, chronic middle ear disease in children and adults, food sensitivity resulting in eczema or respiratory symptoms, food sensitivity resulting in stomach or intestinal symptoms, food sensitivity resulting in hives or food induced anaphylaxis (allergy shock).
-Allergy tests are also done for allergy reactions to penicillin and local anesthetics, insects and latex.
+Skin tests are the preferred method because they yield much more reliable results than blood tests.
+Allergy skin testing is needed in cases of asthma, chronic bronchitis, emphysema, hay fever, chronic sinusitis, frequent respiratory infections, chronic middle ear disease in children and adults, food sensitivity resulting in eczema or respiratory symptoms, food sensitivity resulting in the stomach or intestinal symptoms, food sensitivity resulting in hives or food-induced anaphylaxis (allergy shock).
+Allergy tests are also done for allergy reactions to penicillin and local anesthetics, insects, and latex.

 Allergies frequently affect the eyes resulting in allergic conjunctivitis.
 This can be an isolated eye disease or part of allergic rhinitis (hay fever).
 Symptoms are red itchy eyes, watery eye discharge, and blurred vision.
 It is uncommon that allergies affect only one eye.
 Symptoms can be seasonal usually when the pollen count is high or perennial occurring all year around.
 Swelling of the eyelids or eczema of the eyelids (Atopic Dermatitis) is common.
-Allergies have no relation to cataract and do not affect the cornea.
-Allergy testing is effective in making the diagnosis and immunotherapy (allergy shots) are effective treatment for allergies.
+Allergies have no relation to cataracts and do not affect the cornea.
+Allergy testing is effective in making the diagnosis and immunotherapy (allergy shots) are an effective treatment for allergies.